TechKvothe/triviaton-project/README.md

-# My own docker-magento project
+# A trivia game app

 ## Installing
 Download and install NodeJS with npm, then run the following code